unipop-graph/unipop/README.md

 Whether to refresh the ES index before every search.
 Useful for testing.

 ##### `elasticsearch.indexProvider` (Default: "DefaultIndexProvider")
-Accepts name of class implementing the IndexProvider interface.
+Accepts a name of a class implementing the IndexProvider interface.
 This interface is used to get the ES index & routing for every CRUD operation on an element.

 It also provides a way to create a new index if needed.
 You can easly implement your own IndexProvider and use it to create a "time based partition index" for some elements, store different elements on different indices , create your index with special configurations (like analyzers), etc.. elastic-gremlin comes with DefaultIndexProvider, which only uses one index for all the data.